 Today when I emerged from my office I realized it was dark, cloudy and very, very rainy outside.

 Like, flood-watch rainy.

-Many foodies would roll their eyes about eating warm, comfort food on a June evening, but it doesn’t bother me one bit—especially when it’s pouring outside and I just feel like curling up with a good book and a glass of wine!
+Many foodies would roll their eyes about eating warm, comfort food on a June evening, but it doesn’t bother me one bit — especially when it’s pouring outside and I just feel like curling up with a good book, a glass of wine, and comfort food!

-My normal recipe calls for the jambalaya’s rice to be cooked right in the broth.
+My normal jambalaya recipe calls for the rice to be cooked right in the broth.